|REEL FACE:||REAL FACE:|

 Yes.
 As we explored the Hidden Figures true story, we discovered that Dorothy Vaughan became NACA's first black supervisor in 1948, five years before Katherine Johnson started working there.
 Vaughan was also an advocate and voice for the women in the "West Computers" pool.
 The movie shows her leading the women down the hall to their next assignment, an obvious nod to the team of astronauts walking down the hall in the 1983 movie The Right Stuff. -PopularMechanics.com

 Yes.
 "I asked permission to go," says Katherine, "and they said, 'Well, the girls don't usually go,' and I said, 'Well, is there a law?'
 They said, 'No.' Then my boss said, 'Let her go.'
 And I began attending the briefings."
-In the Hidden Figures movie, Jim Parsons' character, Paul Stafford, tells Katherine (Taraji P. Henson) that women don't go to the briefings.
+In the Hidden Figures movie (watch the trailer), Jim Parsons' character, Paul Stafford, tells Katherine (Taraji P. Henson) that women don't go to the briefings.
 "There's no protocol for women attending," Stafford states.
 After she continues to question this unspoken rule, their boss, Al Harrison (Kevin Costner), decides to let her attend the briefing.

 Not exactly.
 In Margot Lee Shetterly's book, this is something that is experienced more by Mary Jackson (portrayed by Janelle Monáe) than Katherine Johnson.
 Mary went to work on a project on NASA Langley's East Side alongside several white computers.
 She was not familiar with those buildings and when she asked a group of white women where the bathroom was, they giggled at her and offered no help.
 The closest bathroom was for whites.
 Humiliated and angry, Mary set off on a time-consuming search for a colored bathroom.
 Unlike in the movie, there were colored bathrooms on the East Side but not in every building.
 The sprint across the campus in the movie might be somewhat of an exaggeration, but finding a bathroom was indeed a point of frustration.